Your complete

 Join me for a structured 6 or 12-week winter training plan at JP Golf Academy.
 We work on the fundamentals — grip, posture, swing path, impact — so that when summer arrives, you are playing the best golf of your life.
 Put the technical work in during winter.
 Play freely in summer.

-Ready to build your game this winter?
+Ready to build your game?

-6 and 12-week training plans available at JP Golf Academy, Stannum GK, Gråbo.
-Limited places each season — book early to secure your spot.
+6 and 12-week training plans at JP Golf Academy, Stannum GK, Gråbo.